de86/personal-site/src/pages/data-structures-arrays/index.md

 As arrays store data sequentially in memory we need to know exactly how big our array will be when we create it so we can reserve enough slots in memory.
 This can be a big disadvantage as we don't always know how big our array will need to be beforehand and we may need to find large sections of contiguous free memory.

 There are also problems when it comes to manipulating arrays.
-Inserting a value into an array is slow as we need to find the first free slot in the array and work backwards copying each value into the next slot in memory.
+Inserting a value into an array can be slow.
+We need to find the first free memory slot in the array and work backwards copying each value into the previous slot in memory.
 Then once we reach the index where we would like to insert the new value we can place it in that memory slot (Demonstrated below).
 Likewise, removing a value would mean starting at the given index and copying the value of the next slot in memory to the previous slot until we reach the end of the array.
 ![Example of inserting a value into an array in memory](./arrayInsert.gif)

-Lastly, finding if a value exists in an array can be very slow.
+Lastly, finding if a value exists in an array can also be very slow.
 We need to iterate over each value in the array until we find the value we need.
 If an array contains 10,000 items and the value we are looking for is the last item of that array, that means iterating over the preceeding 9999 items before we get to the value we are looking for.

 ## Solutions
 As you can see there are multiple problems with arrays as data structures.
 They are great if you have a set sequential data that you know the size of before hand but can be problematic for anything else.
 This is where data structures come in.
 Different data structures can solve different combinations of these problems.
 These data structures usually come with some trade off between CPU usage (time) and memory usage (space).
 I will be doing a write up about the most popular data structures, Linked Lists, Queues, Stacks, Heaps etc. First up will be Linked Lists.